schnell18/archive-probe/README.md

 HOW IT WORKS
 ------------

-"Archive::Probe" provides plumbing code to search files in nested archive files.
+"Archive::Probe" provides low level code to search files in nested archive files.
 It does the heavy lifting to extract mininal files necessary to fulfill the inquiry.